 Step 4: Apply for Stamp 4 Visa

 Presently working on a work permit until the required duration passes before you should consider the Stamp 4 visa application.
 Through Stamp 4 permission people gain unrestricted access to live and work in Ireland without requiring an employment permit for authorization.
-For Irish permanent residency status this represents a crucial step in the process.
+For permanent residence Ireland status, this is an important step in the Ireland PR process.

 Individuals who spend five years per law residing in Ireland (or two years with Critical Skills Employment Permit) qualify to apply for long-term residency under Stamp 4.
 Applications for residency under Stamp 4 are administered by the Irish Naturalization and Immigration Service (INIS) where assessment includes employment records and immigration compliance as well as residency merits.